ZhongAn

-ZhongAn Online P&C Insurance Co.
-Ltd. is a Chinese online-only insurance company.
+ZhongAn Online P & C Insurance Co.
+Ltd. is an online-only insurance company in China.
 Founded in 2013, the company's headquarters are based in Shanghai, China.
-ZhongAn's chairman and executive director is Yaping Ou who is also an executive director.
-The company's CEO is Jin “Jeffrey” Chen but was initially co-founded by China's most notable business magnates- the chairmen of Chinese multinational conglomerates.
-This includes Alibaba’s Jack Ma, Tencent's Pony Ma and Ping An Insurance's Mingzhe Ma.
-Together, the three businessmen created the country’s first and largest insurance company to offer and sell products through the internet.
-There are five important areas of service that the company offers and sells; lifestyle consumption, consumer finance, health, auto and travel.
-In addition to insurance services, ZhongAn has established numerous subsidiaries such as ZhongAn International and ZhongAn Information and Technology Services and Co.
-As of January 2019, ZhongAn has a total market capitalization of HK$38.5 billion.
+ZhongAn's founder is Yaping Ou who currently serves as a non-executive director.
+The company's CEO is Xing Jiang.
+The company offers online insurance products through its health, digital lifestyle, consumer finance and auto ecosystems.

 Markets

-The insurance technology company is listed on the Hong Kong Stock Exchange under the stock code ‘6060:HK’.
+The insurance technology company is listed on the Hong Kong Stock Exchange under the stock code "6060.HK".
 ZhongAn began floating on the stock exchange in September 2017 and raised US$1.5 billion on its opening day, at a valuation of US$11 billion.
 This made it the largest initial public offering in Hong Kong in 2017 and also the first insurance technology offering that Hong Kong had.
 ZhongAn's share prices increased by more than 9% on the opening day of their public trading to HK$65.20.
-Alvin Cheung Chi-Wai, an associate director at Prudential Brokerage in Hong Kong, said, “The main reason is not ZhongAn displaying attractive quality but the three 'horses' backing it” – in reference to the company's three original founders, as ‘Ma’ in Chinese translates to meaning ‘horse’.
-The day after its IPO, its share price declined by 2.7%.
-In China, the insurtech industry is expected to grow significantly from approximately US$37 billion in 2015 to US$174 billion in 2020.
-By the end of 2016, ZhongAn made up 0.9% of China's insurtech market and gained a competitive advantage by having a special digital insurance license before its competitors.
+According to the latest data from the National Financial Regulatory Administration, China's insurtech market exceeded 180 billion yuan in 2024, representing a year-on-year increase of 37% and remaining a high-growth market.
+In 2024, ZhongAn held a market share of over 20% in China's internet property and casualty insurance market, ranking the first.

 Products and services

-Since ZhongAn's inception, it has up to 460 million users and has issued over 5.8 billion insurance policies.
+Since ZhongAn's inception, it has up to 500 million users and has issued 9.133 billion insurance policies as of June 30, 2024.
+Insurance products cover across four ecosystems: health ecosystem, digital lifestyle ecosystem, auto ecosystem and consumer finance ecosystem.
 A significant proportion of its customer base (60%), are aged 20 to 35 and most consumers from this age group bought their first insurance policy through the company.
 ZhongAn offers a wide range of personalised products and services to its Chinese consumers.